ULJ-Yale/qunex/README.md

 Detailed change log
 -------------------

+* 0.62.8 [niutilities, nitools] More precise specification of movement and nuisance parameters in GLM regression in `preprocessBold` and `preprocessConc`.
+Additional options of using squared motion parameters and squared first derivatives of motion parameters in GLM regression.
+More robust naming of conc and glm files that allows possible future optimizations of the naming convention.
+* 0.62.7 [connector] qunex.sh patched to include pushd and popd functionality to preserve initial user working directory.
 * 0.62.6 [connector] runTurnkey patch to include T2 to rsync command for hcp2 step
 * 0.62.5 [niutilities] Added the option to include only available files for the parameter check within createList command.
 * 0.62.4 [niutilities] Extended Qu|Nex functionality so it supports multiple B0 FieldMap images and Philips field maps.
 Added the use_sequence_info parameter that specifies which information is extracted from JSON sidecars during dcm2niix conversion.